gridscale/marketplace-guide/README.md

 - you should customize the cleanup script, to remove any files, and the script itself.

-- Unneccessary tools for running the appication, should be removed to keep things lightweight.
+- Unneccessary installation tools, that are not necessary to run the appication (git, cURL), should be removed to keep things lightweight.

 ### Publish to the marketplace